Jalp28/Password-Strength-Evaluator/README.md

 # Password-Strength-Evaluator

+### 1.Creating Passwords with Varying Complexity

+### 2.creation of multiple passwords with different levels of complexity, incorporating uppercase letters, lowercase letters, numbers, symbols, and length variations.

+### 3.Test each password on password strength checker [https://passwordmeter.com] (https://passwordmeter.com).

+### 4.Scores and Feedback from the Password Strength Tool
+## Evaluated Passwords and Tool Feedback

+- **Password 1: "admin"**
+  - **Score**: 7% (Very Weak)
+  - **Feedback**: Too short (10 characters), uses a common word ("admin,password") and a simple number sequence ("123").
+Highly vulnerable to dictionary and brute force attacks.
+Recommendation: Increase length to 12+ characters, add symbols, and avoid predictable patterns.

+- **Password 2: "password@123"**
+  - **Score**: 65% (Moderate)
+  - **Feedback**: 9 characters with uppercase, numbers, and symbols improve strength, but it’s still based on a common word ("password").
+Susceptible to hybrid dictionary attacks.
+Recommendation: Extend to 12+ characters and use a unique base (e.g., "X7@kP!w0rd").

+- **Password 3: "Password@123"**
+  - **Score**: 93% (Very Strong)
+  - **Feedback**: 14 characters with a passphrase structure, mixed case, numbers, and symbols.
+Highly resistant to brute force and dictionary attacks.
+Recommendation: Use this as a model, but ensure uniqueness across accounts and pair with 2FA.

+- **Password 4: "kX99#mP2$vN8@qW3"**
+  - **Score**: 100% (Excellent)
+  - **Feedback**: 12 random characters with uppercase, lowercase, numbers, and symbols.
+Extremely secure against all common attacks.
+Recommendation: Store in a password manager due to memorability challenges.

+### Key Observations
+- **Score Impact**: Higher length and complexity (e.g., symbols, randomness) significantly boost scores, aligning with resistance to brute force and dictionary attacks.
+- **Feedback Consistency**: Tools flag common words, short length, and predictability, reinforcing the need for unique, complex passwords.
+- **Practical Insight**: Even strong passwords benefit from 2FA, as feedback suggests, highlighting layered security.

+> **Note**: These scores and feedback are simulated for educational purposes using [https://passwordmeter.com](https://passwordmeter.com).
+Evaluate your own passwords responsibly with proper tools and authorization.

 ### 5.Best Practices for Creating Strong Passwords

 Creating strong passwords is essential to protect your accounts from unauthorized access.
 Follow these best practices to enhance security: